tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-device-to-ndes.md

      - See [The HTTP status code in IIS 7 and later versions](https://support.microsoft.com/help/943891) for information about less common error codes.

-   If the connection request isn’t logged at all, the contact from the device might be blocked by on the network between the device and the NDES server.
+   If the connection request isn’t logged at all, the contact from the device might be blocked on the network between the device and the NDES server.

-## Review Event Logs on the device for the connection to the NDES server
+## Review Event Logs for the connection to NDES

-You can view the Windows Event Viewer on the device that is making the connection to NDES, for indications of a successful connection.
-Connections are logged as an event ID 36 in the devices *DeviceManagement-Enterprise-Diagnostics-Provide* > **Admin** log.
+View the Windows Event Viewer on the device that is making the connection to NDES, and look for indications of a successful connection.
+Connections are logged as an event ID **36** in the devices *DeviceManagement-Enterprise-Diagnostics-Provide* > **Admin** log.

 To open the log: